Pseudo Little Red Dot: an Active Black Hole Embedded in a Dense and Dusty, Metal-Poor Starburst Galaxy at z=5.96: The source Pseudo-LRD-NOM

-In addition, the large photometric differences observed between the F410M and F460M filters, and then F460M and F480M, suggest that $\rm EW_0(H\alpha)$ is likely much larger than what is inferred from the spectral lower limit previously discussed.
-Applying the same formula quoted above from \citet{MarmolQ2016}, we derive that the H$\alpha$ total $\rm EW_0$ could be as large as $\rm EW_0(H\alpha) \approx 3500 \, \AA$.
+In addition, the large photometric differences observed between the F410M and F460M filters, and then F460M and F480M, suggest that $\rm EW_0(H\alpha)$ is significantly larger than what is inferred from the spectral lower limit previously discussed.
+Applying the same formula quoted above from \citet{MarmolQ2016}, we derive that the total H$\alpha$ line has $\rm EW_0(H\alpha) \approx (1200 \pm 300) \, \AA$.
 This would imply that {\it Pseudo-LRD-NOM} is dominated by very young stellar populations \citep{Prieto2025}.

 We present a complete SED analysis of {\it Pseudo-LRD-NOM} in \S\ref{sec:sed} and provide its coordinates in Table~\ref{tab:source}.